 Alpha helices and beta sheets are subdivided into classes that extend the basic definitions given here.
 There are also wide helices, which appear along short segments of proteins.
 Beta sheets are subdivided into anti-parallel and parallel sheets.
 Beta stands are also common where a sheet is not formed and turns of various types.
-Barrels, loops and coils are also found and denote specific regions, which are found in proteins as units [21].
+Barrels, loops and coils are also found and denote specific regions, which are found in proteins as units [19].

-Fig. 9 the classes of secondary structure.
+Fig. 10 the classes of secondary structure.

-In the following part we will predict the secondary structure of the three types of proteins-hemoglobin, insulin & albuminbut we take hemoglobin as an example.
+In the following part we will predict the secondary structure of hemoglobin.
 This is done by storing half of the sequences in the database with their secondary structures and using the other half in testing the result of prediction which will be illustrate as follows:

 - 1) Transform the DNA sequence of hemoglobin into the amino acid sequence. - 2) Storing 18 amino acid sequences of hemoglobin and their related secondary structures as a database. - 3) Using the other half of database, the remaining 18 sequences, in testing by entering one of these sequences and tries to predict its secondary structure. - 4) Prediction of the secondary structure for that entering sequence is done by using multiple alignments which gives the secondary structure of the nearest database sequences to the entering sequence. - 5) Compare the predicted sequence with the original one character by character and write down the result.
-Fig. 10 shows the protein sequence, its predicted structure and the original one for hemoglobin where 'h' represent helix & 'c' represent coil. - 6) This algorithm gives 99.8% of success prediction which is considered a very high success ratio if it is compared with other researches which gave around 81% of success prediction [21].
-This high success ratio because of dealing only with one class of protein-hemoglobin- instead of using many types of proteins [14], [15].
-Table IV shows the results of the three different proteins.
+Fig. 11 shows the protein sequence, its predicted structure and the original one where 'h' represent helix & 'c' represent coil. - 6) This algorithm gives 99.8% of success prediction which is considered a very high success ratio if it is compared with other researches which gave around 81% of success prediction [19].
+This high success ratio because of dealing only with one class of protein-hemoglobin- instead of using many types of proteins [20].